THOMASELOVE/431-classes-2024/class01/README.md

 - The HTML link provides the (RevealJS) version of the slides that I suggest you focus on during class.
 - The Word link will let you download the material in the slides as a Word (.docx) document.
     - Some people prefer this to the HTML version for live note-taking.
 - The Quarto file link provides the code I used (in [Quarto](https://quarto.org/)) to build the slides.
-Hit **Raw** after clicking the link above to download the file.
+Hit the download button after clicking the link above if you want the `.qmd` file.
 - To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record most 432 classes via Zoom and post the recording to Canvas.